eesha-barad/Calculator-project/README.md

 The available operations include addition, subtraction, multiplication, division, generating the Fibonacci series, and performing calculations with arrays (mean and variance).

-### Contact
-For any questions or suggestions, feel free to contact me via:
-Email: eeshabarad49@gmail.com

-### License
-This project is open-source and free to use under the MIT License.